Donald Trump 2016 presidential campaign: World leaders

 Mexican President Enrique Peña Nieto offered his congratulations and stated that Mexico will continue to have positive working relationships with the United States.
 Leaders of the United Kingdom, Canada, Italy, Rwanda, Israel, Palestine, and other countries voiced similar messages.

 Chinese President Xi Jinping stated to Trump that he placed "great importance on the China-U.S. relationship, and look[s] forward to working with you to uphold the principles of non-conflict, non-confrontation, mutual respect, and win-win cooperation."
 Japanese Prime Minister Shinzō Abe said "The stability of the Asia-Pacific region, which is a driving force of the global economy, brings peace and prosperity to the United States.
 Japan and the United States are unwavering allies tied firmly with the bond of universal values such as freedom, democracy, basic human rights and the rule of law."

 German Chancellor Angela Merkel expressed that it was "difficult to bear" some of the confrontations during the Trump campaign.
 She expressed her interest in working with President-elect on shared values, such as respect for individuals irrespective of their religion, gender, or heritage.
 Merkel stated that the relationship with the U.S. is "a foundation stone of German foreign policy."
 French President François Hollande said that his country would need to be strong in the face of an upcoming "period of uncertainty ...
 What is at stake is peace, the fight against terrorism, the Middle East and the preservation of the planet."

 Russian President Vladimir Putin "expressed confidence that the dialogue between Moscow and Washington, in keeping with each other's views, meets the interests of both Russia and the U.S." After stating that the relationships between the United States and Russia had degenerated over time, he declared that "Russia is ready and wants to restore the fully fledged relations with the U.S." Putin said that the engagement should be "based on principles of equality, mutual respect and a real accounting each other's positions."

 Turkish President Recep Tayyip Erdoğan said that he hoped that the Trump presidency would be a "beneficial" step towards worldwide democracy, liberty, and fundamental rights.

 Foreign politicians

 German Justice Minister Heiko Maas tweeted: "The world won't end, but things will get more crazy".
 Germany's Defence Minister, Ursula von der Leyen, wanted to know if the U.S. would maintain its NATO commitments, since Trump had suggested during his campaign that the U.S. should consider NATO allies' level of military commitment before coming to their aid.
 Jens Stoltenberg, Secretary General of NATO, offered his congratulations and welcomed Trump to the NATO Summit in 2017 to discuss how to respond to the "challenging new security environment, including hybrid warfare, cyberattacks, the threat of terrorism."
-He further stated that continuing to build a strong NATO presence is good for the United States and for Europe.